micro-ROS/micro-ROS.github.io/_docs/tutorials/core/microxrcedds_rmw_configuration/index.md

 ### Micro XRCE-DDS

 Micro XRCE-DDS messages flow between Client and Agent through **streams**.
-A stream represents an independent ordered flow of information, so it is a sort of messaging queue.
+A stream represents an independently ordered flow of information, so it is a sort of messaging queue.
 There are two kinds of streams, **best-effort** and **reliable**.
 Both best-effort and reliable streams have a raw buffer (`uint8_t` array) associated with them, but the layout is different.